dib-lab/2022-dominating-set-differential-abundance-example/README.md

 The test data is fairly small, but the workflow still takes ~half a day to run from start to finish.

-## Setting up the workflow to run with your data

 ## Interpretting the output files from the workflow